dmtry/ifdmp-dn/README.md

 ## Features

-- **Explore Map** Google maps page with option to entire city name with autocomplete option.
+- **Explore Map** Google maps page with option to enter city name with autocomplete option.
 After selected city is populated on map user can select desired locations from the drop down list.

-- **Around Me** Deafult google maps page with option to use geolocation if users accepts.
+- **Around Me** Default google maps page with option to use geolocation if users accepts.
 Map will show default locations on map to explore.
-Allwoing to open navigation in native app if used on hanheld device.
+Allowing to open navigation in native app if used on handheld device.

 ## Technologies Used